LukaHarambasic/harambasic.de/content/projects/yaml2cv.md

     - Development
 ---

-Why bother with Word or a graphics program when you can program?
-So I designed and developed a CV in Nuxt.js, which takes the data from a YAML file.
-Just add a new entry to the YAML file and the CV will be updated, then you can host it as a static page to services like Netlify and Vercel.
+Why bother with Word or a graphics program when creating your CV?
+Hence I designed and developed a tool in Nuxt.js which takes data from a YAML file and automatically created output in the design of a CV.
+It is easy to maintain as new entries can be added to the YAML and the CV will be updated automatically.
+The CV can be hosted as static page on services like [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/).